Tips and Tricks To Keeping Rodents Out Of Your Home

 Foundations

 You may not be aware, but this is the most likely place a rodent will enter your home.
-The foundation of your basement, as well as all of your windows should be double-checked to ensure they are not loose or that the weather stripping hasn’t been compromised.
-You can avoid this by replacing your weather stripping regularly and checking out windows and doors often for gaps.
+The foundation of your basement, as well as all of your windows, should be double-checked to ensure they are not loose or that the weather stripping hasn’t been compromised.
+You can avoid this by regularly replacing your weather stripping and checking out windows and doors for gaps.

 Plumbing and Moisture

-If there are spots in your home that easily gather moisture need to be monitored and cleaned often.
-Whether you are dealing with a leaking pipe or a drain that is clogged, rodents are attracted to moisture and therefore these areas should be taken care of frequently.
+If there are spots in your home that easily gather moisture, they need to be monitored and cleaned often.
+Whether you are dealing with a leaking pipe or a clogged drain, rodents are attracted to moisture; therefore, these areas should be taken care of frequently.

 Storage

 Another kind of storage you should consider is how you are storing extra belongings in your home.
-If you have an attic or basement that is filled with cardboard boxes, you may want to rethink this method.
-Rodents like to reside in dark areas that allow for them to hide and storage areas specifically are one of their very favorite places to reside.
+If you have an attic, basement, or garage filled with cardboard boxes, you may want to rethink this method.
+Rodents like to reside in dark areas that allow them to hide, and storage areas are specifically one of their favorite places to reside.

 Clutter

 Speaking of storage, if you are someone who has quite a bit of stuff in your home that you aren’t using, this clutter is a mouse’s dream.
 Whether you keep your clutter in the basement, attic, or a spare bedroom, rodents will find it.
 These little critters like areas like this because they are perfect for building nests in which they can breed.
-Keeping your home free of clutter is a great way to ensure that you don’t have a rodent outbreak.
+Keeping your home clutter-free is a great way to ensure you don’t have a rodent outbreak.

 Landscaping

-This advice is a little difficult as we know you want your lawn to look nice and manicured.
+This advice is a little difficult, as we know you want your lawn to look nice and manicured.
 However, one of the best ways to ensure that rodents will be attracted to your home is to have dense bushes and plants around the front of your house.
 We’re not telling you to get rid of all of your beautiful and expensive landscaping by any means.
-However, making sure to properly care for your landscaping is important if you don’t want your yard and eventually your home overrun by rodents.
-You can also choose to sprinkle cat litter around your house to keep rodents away.
+However, properly caring for your landscaping is important if you don’t want your yard and, eventually, your home overrun by rodents.

 Indoor Sanitation

 Having a home that is clean is one of the best ways to ensure that you won’t have a rodent problem.
-This means making sure your home is clean, especially in areas where food may be dropped like under the stove, around the fridge or dining room table.
-Wipe down your countertops after each use and make sure that you don’t leave glasses of water out overnight as these will also attract mice and rats.
+This means making sure your home is clean, especially in areas where food may be dropped, like under the stove, around the fridge, or under the dining room table.
+Wipe down your countertops after each use and make sure that you don’t leave glasses of water out overnight, as these will also attract mice and rats.